jmalisz/web-chess-front-main/README.md

 pnpm run dev
 ```

+You can also use `Dockerfile.local`.
 See `package.json` for full list of commands.

 ## Production